divadnebnahtan/umsugraph/README.md

 ### Labels
 - sliders for font size and opacity for nodes and links based on zoom level
-- node size, link width, link colour, cbs allowing for full theme customisation
+- cbs allowing for full theme customisation

 ### Data (Sidebar)
 - download currently used data